-Prevention is better than cure and therefore our role involves actively working with businesses to advise on and assist with compliance.
+Following the principles of 'Engage, Explain, Encourage and Enforce' we will carry out our activities in a way that supports those that we regulate to comply and grow.
+Prevention is better than cure and we will actively work with businesses to advise and assist with compliance.
 Where we consider that formal action is necessary each case will be considered on its own merits.
 However, there are general principles that apply to the way each case must be approached.